 (7) The words Summary conviction penalty appearing in this Act in respect of an offence have the meaning and effect provided for in section 5 of The Criminal Code.

+[Section 3 amended: No. 21 of 2008 s.
+640.]

 4. Act to bind the Crown

 This Act binds the Crown in right of the State and, so far as the legislative power of the State permits, the Crown in its other capacities.